Gariscat/HouseX/README.md

 `python infer.py --track_name {AUDIO_PATH} --do_train --pretrained`

 where `AUDIO_PATH` should be the file name.
 For example, if we want to use one of our mixtape `CA7AX Set #3.ogg`, then place the file under the root directory of this project and run `python infer.py --track_name "CA7AX Set #3.ogg"`.
+The output would be a numpy array, saved as `CA7AX Set #3.npy` that indicates the sub-genre predictions of the entire track.

 ## License